orf53975/FreeBSDRootkit_PUBLIC/final_writeup.md

 ###Rootkit methods being detected
-- Hooked Syscalls (Hooked with methods similar to those in the text)
+#### Hooked Syscalls (Hooked with methods similar to those in the text)
+In order to detect Hooked Syscalls,
 - Shadow `sysent` table